 Selected EPA-registered Disinfectants

-The following lists of antimicrobial products registered by the EPA for healthcare use are effective against the most common emerging pathogens, as indicated in the list titles.
+The following lists of antimicrobial products registered by the EPA are effective against common pathogens, as indicated in the list titles.
 EPA-registered antimicrobial products may not make efficacy claims against these pathogens unless the agency has reviewed data to support the claim and approved the claim on the label.
-Use of the listed EPA-registered products consistent with the product labeling complies with the Occupational Safety and Health Administration‘s requirements for Occupational Exposure to blood borne Pathogens (29 CFR 1910) as well proper management of any waste when disposed, which is regulated under the Resource Conservation and Recovery Act (RCRA).
+Use of the listed EPA-registered products consistent with the product labeling complies with the Occupational Safety and Health Administration‘s requirements for Occupational Exposure to blood borne Pathogens (29 CFR 1910) as well as proper management of any waste when disposed, which is regulated under the Resource Conservation and Recovery Act (RCRA).

 Information about listed products is current as indicated by the dates on the lists.
 If you would like to review the product label information for any of these products, please visit our product label system.
-Inclusion on this list does not constitute an endorsement by EPA.
+Inclusion on these lists does not constitute an endorsement by EPA.